d-tomerini/aiida-post/docs/_build/html/_sources/endpoints.rst.txt

 The app runs at the the address ``HOSTNAME:PORT/PREFIX/ENDPOINT``, where ``HOST`` and ``PORT`` are property that can be set by the app options.

-The prefix is the same of the aiida rest api, ``/api/v4/``; this can be changed in the configuration options if necessary.
+The prefix is the same of the AiiDA REST API, ``/api/v4/``; this can be changed in the configuration options if necessary.
 All the new workflow related to the project have a prefix ``/api/v4/intersect`` in order to separate them from the existing AiiDA endpoints.

 In the following therefore I'm going to assume a base URL as ``127.0.0.1:5000/api/v4``.